The Magic of Travel

 Last Hours in Costa Rica

 My plane ended up being late and it took everything in me to keep my eyes open while waiting in the heat—I was completely exhausted.
 When the plane finally arrived I sat in a single chair and immediately laid my backpack on my lap and passed out.
 I woke up in a fluster as I was so disoriented from sleep and hoping I didn’t miss my stop!
 We were still in the air and once I glanced around and saw how full the plane was, I realized I slept through the plane’s first stop.

-I settled in my seat knowing we were about to land when I noticed a familiar leg sticking out from the seat in front of me.
-COULD IT BE!??!?
-Yes!
-It was the beautiful being from my flight a week prior.
-Did I think about how weird I am for recognizing the leg of a complete stranger?
-Yes.
-Did I care?
-No!
+I made it home safely, though extremely exhausted.
 Overall, Costa Rica gave me amazing moments and took very good care of me!
 Taking a trip solo is one of the most adventurous things you can do!
 Thanks for reading my sporadic blog post / journal entry.
 If anything, I hope it encourages you to step out, be brave and let life happen!